 Scotland The Bread is a project working to establish a Scottish flour and bread supply that is healthy, equitable, locally controlled and sustainable.
 Based on an organic farm in the Scottish Borders, Scotland The Bread conducts research into the nutrient content of a range of breadmaking grains and supports community groups to grow and mill their own grain to bake with.

 The project has stocks of three 19th century Scottish wheat varieties that have been bulked up over the past five years from tiny samples in gene banks round the world (see below for details of each).
 Having successfully completed growing trials and conducted research that shows these heritage grains have higher levels of several important minerals than ordinary flour, Scotland The Bread is now able to sell fresh, wholemeal flour ground from Scottish heritage wheat.
-Home and community bakers can purchase this from their online shop.
+Home and community bakers can purchase this from our online shop.

 In addition to committing to high-nutrient grains, Scotland The Bread is trialling a radical new way of producing this wholemeal flour using innovative milling technology.
 This decentralises flour production while conserving nutrients that are wastefully discarded in conventional systems.
 Further, years of expertise in handling softer, lower-gluten grain (without additives and processing aids) will be communicated in recipes, techniques and baking methods that explain both why the grains are so good (for the digestion as much as the biosphere) and how to get the best out of them.